jakelevi1996/backprop2/README.md

 ## TODO

+## 2020-10-04

+- Why is PBGN doing bad without line-search?
+  - How frequently is max-step being exceeded?
+  - What about if max-step is increased/learning rate is decreased?
+- Implement scripts to compare parameters for gradient descent and for PBGN
+- Plot 2D sinusoidal learning curves and predictions
+  - Implement batch-sizing
+    - Compare performance for different batch-sizes

 ## 2020-09-27

 - Implement Taylor-Newton method
 - Implement SBGN (serial instead of parallel)
 - Include section in this README about what questions are answered by this repository
+- Allow optimisers to be passed to an `optimise` method of the `NeuralNetwork` class, possibly refactoring all optimisers into a class
+- Refactor class in `activations` and `errors` modules to be private, and expose public instantiations of those classes
+- Update Scripts/compare_gd_pbgn.py to use refactored classes

 ### 2020-09-20